French Styling But Does the Lumea by J Well Have Vaping Panache’?

 - User manual

-For the price of around £35 it’s I have to say a pretty sparse set of contents with once again a vaping company only adding one stock coil.
+For the price, I have to say a pretty sparse set of contents with once again a vaping company only adding one stock coil.

 I say it in pretty much every review but I do think one coil in any kit is more than a little ‘naughty’ or should I say ‘stingy’ – but I digress.